bluekeyes/go-gitdiff/README.md

 [apply.c]: https://github.com/git/git/blob/master/apply.c

-## Known Issues and Differences From Git
+## Differences From Git

-1. Certain types of invalid input that I believe are accepted by `git apply` generate errors.
+1. Certain types of invalid input that are accepted by `git apply` generate errors.
 These include:

    - Numbers immediately followed by non-numeric characters
    - Trailing characters on a line after valid or expected content

+2. Errors for invalid input are generally more verbose and specific than those from `git apply`.

-2. The translation from C to Go may have introduced inconsistencies in the way Unicode file names are handled; these are bugs, so please report any issues of this type.
+3. The translation from C to Go may have introduced inconsistencies in the way Unicode file names are handled; these are bugs, so please report any issues of this type.

-3. When reading headers, there is no validation that OIDs present on an `index` line are shorter than or equal to the maximum hash length, as this requires knowing if the repository used SHA1 or SHA256 hashes.
+4. When reading headers, there is no validation that OIDs present on an `index` line are shorter than or equal to the maximum hash length, as this requires knowing if the repository used SHA1 or SHA256 hashes.

-4. When reading "traditional" patches (those not produced by `git`), prefixes are not stripped from file names (`git apply` attempts to remove prefixes that match the current repository directory/prefix.)
+5. When reading "traditional" patches (those not produced by `git`), prefixes are not stripped from file names; `git apply` attempts to remove prefixes that match the current repository directory/prefix.